sergiokopplin/indigo/_posts/2019-02-28-disentangling_a_latent_space.md

 The first portion $-\mathbb{E}[ \log_{q_\phi (\mathbf{z} \vert \mathbf{x})} p_\theta (\mathbf{x} \vert \mathbf{z})]$ is the log likelihood of the data we observed in the measurement space $\mathbf{x}$, given the latent space $z$.

 If the latent space is configured in a way that doesn't capture much variation in our data, the decoder $p(x \vert z)$ will perform poorly and this log likelihood will be low.
-Vice-versa, a latent space that captures variation in $x$ will allow the decoder to reconstruct $\hat x$ much better, and the log likelihood will be higher.
+Vice-versa, a latent space that captures variation in $x$ will allow the decoder to reconstruct $\mathbf{\hat x}$ much better, and the log likelihood will be higher.

 This is known as the **reconstruction error**.
 Since we want to minimize $L$, better reconstruction will make $L$ more negative.
-In practice, we estimate reconstruction error using a metric of difference between the observed data $\mathbf{x}$ and the reconstructed data $\hat \mathbf{x}$ using some metric of difference like binary cross-entropy.
+In practice, we estimate reconstruction error using a metric of difference between the observed data $\mathbf{x}$ and the reconstructed data $\mathbf{\hat x}$ using some metric of difference like binary cross-entropy.
 In order to get reasonable reconstructions, the latent space $q(\mathbf{z} \vert \mathbf{x})$ has to capture variation in the measurement data.
 The reconstruction error therefore acts as a pressure on the encoder network to capture meaningful variation in $\mathbf{x}$ within the latent variables $\mathbf{z}$.
-This portion of the objective is actually very similar to a "normal" autoencoder, simply optimizing how close we can make the reconstructed $\hat \mathbf{x}$ to the original $\mathbf{x}$ after forcing it through a smaller number of dimensions $\mathbf{z}$.
+This portion of the objective is actually very similar to a "normal" autoencoder, simply optimizing how close we can make the reconstructed $\mathbf{\hat x}$ to the original $\mathbf{x}$ after forcing it through a smaller number of dimensions $\mathbf{z}$.

 ### Divergence from a prior distribution enforces certain properties on the latent space